ca-la/remote-collection/README.md

 ## withListFailure

-If requesting the list fails, calling this method will store a `RemoteFailure` with the passed `string` at the key specified by the second argument, or `RemoteCollection.DEFAULT_KEY` if not provided.
+If requesting the list fails, calling this method will store a `RemoteFailure` with the passed `string` at the view key specified by the second argument, or `RemoteCollection.DEFAULT_KEY` if not provided.

 ### Signature